 - what the amount currently owing is from a statement in the last month or so.
-If there is only an annual statement for a loan, estimate how much is still to go, there is no need at to get bogged down by having to phone them up and ask at the moment.
+If there is only an annual statement for a loan, estimate how much is still to go, at the moment don’t get bogged down by having to phone the creditor up for the exact amount.

 - what the monthly repayment is; and

-- what the current interest rate is if that is known.
-A very low rate, e.g. 1.8% on a credit card, is probably a monthly interest rate.
-Convert it to annual using this calculator.
+- what the current interest rate is.
+A very low rate, e.g. 1.8% on a credit card, is probably a monthly interest rate so convert it to annual using this calculator.

 Working through a budget

 Hopefully you have helped your friend to understand their situation, feel more organised and able to cope.
-The next steps are going to depend on which debt solution seems the most likely for them.
+The next steps are going to depend on what her many problems is.

 If your friend has problems with priority debts such as rent arrears or council tax, problems with bailiffs or letters from a court, they need urgent debt advice.
 There is more about good sources of advice in different situations here.

 You have helped her get organised and have a first cut at a budget which is going to make it easier for her to talk to a debt adviser.
 Sitting with her while she makes the phone call could be a great support.

 If her problem seems to be too little income to manage at all, let alone pay debts, then is she getting all the benefits she is entitled to?
 There is a good calculator here: Turn2us.